pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 - the description field: the description of the error, what happened and why happened?
 - the workaround filed: how to workaround this error

+The `message` is an example message corresponding to the error code.
+The `description` is the expanded detail of why this error occurred.
+And the `workaround` is used to teach the users how to solve the error if occurring in the real environment.

 Besides, we can append a optional tags field to it:
 ```toml
 [error.9005]